Evozone/class-website/README.md

 ## Description

-This is a Mini Project for Semester 4 (currently pursuing) of Year 2 of Computer Engineering.
+This was a Mini Project for Semester 4 of Year 2 of Computer Engineering.
 <br> Class B Website is specifically a website designed for the members of our class, and the features are tailored for their specific usage.

 ## Abstract